AlexiaDelorme/project-cookbook/testing/TESTING.md

 - [x] At the bottom of the page, a carousel presenting the website owners' favorite recipes should be displayed.
     - Carousel slides are not switched automatically, the user can click on the carousel to change slides.
     - When the user clicks on the slide, it should take him to the corresponding recipe description page.
-- [x] Click on the `Occasion` category, the the following sub-categories presented as image cards should be loaded: Christmas, New Year's, Hanukkah, Easter, Birthdays, Weddings, Thanksgiving, Halloween.
+- [x] Click on the `Occasion` category, the following sub-categories presented as image cards should be loaded: Christmas, New Year's, Hanukkah, Easter, Birthdays, Weddings, Thanksgiving, Halloween.
     - Click on each occasion and confirm that the results displayed match the criteria of the occasion selected.
     - Repeat this operation for each individual occasion.
 - [x] Click on the `Geography` category, the following sub-categories presented as a simple list should be loaded: Africa, Asia, Europe, North America, South America, Middle East, Oceania.